jpower404/dtb_parser/README.md

 # dtb_parser

 A C++ project to parse Device Tree Blobs (DTBs) and extract properties from specified subnodes.

 ## Prerequisites

-- To run this project, you need to have a **DTB file** (Device Tree Blob file).
+To run this project, you will need the following dependencies:

-### Example DTB file used for this project:

-- The example DTB file is from the [Raspberry Pi GitHub repository](https://github.com/raspberrypi/firmware/blob/master/boot/bcm2708-rpi-b-plus.dtb).
+- **DTB File**: A Device Tree Blob file, which is required for the program to parse.
+The example DTB file is from the [Raspberry Pi GitHub repository](https://github.com/raspberrypi/firmware/blob/master/boot/bcm2708-rpi-b-plus.dtb).

-## How to Decompile a DTB File into DTS

-If you want to inspect the contents of a DTB file (including the properties), you can use the `dtc` (Device Tree Compiler) command to decompile it into a readable **DTS** (Device Tree Source) format.
-Here's how you can do it:
+- **libfdt**: A C library used for working with Device Tree files.
+It is required for parsing DTB files.

+### Installing Dependencies

-1. Install `dtc` if you don't have it:
+1. Install `dtc` on **Ubuntu/Debian**:
-   - On Ubuntu/Debian, use:
      ```bash
      sudo apt-get install device-tree-compiler
      ```

+1. Install `libfdt` on **Ubuntu/Debian**:
+     ```bash
+     sudo apt-get install libfdt-dev
+     ```

+## How to Decompile a DTB File into DTS

+If you want to inspect the contents of a DTB file (including the properties), you can use the `dtc` (Device Tree Compiler) command to decompile it into a readable **DTS** (Device Tree Source) format.

-2. Decompile the DTB file into a DTS file:
+1. Decompile the DTB file into a DTS file:
     ```bash
     dtc -I dtb -O dts -o output.dts input.dtb
     ```